Phylum: Magnoliophyta - Class: Equisetopsida - Order: Brassicales - Family: Brassicaceae

 This coastal member of the mustard family is a pioneer species, colonising bare sand and shingle close to the splash zone where few other plants are able to survive.
 To cope with the shifting sand, Sea Rocket puts down a long taproot that branches and helps stabilise the sand.

-Thick fleshy leaves to help this plant to retain moisture, while it low growing form helps it cope with the impact of sand blown by strong coastal winds.
+Thick fleshy leaves to help this succulent plant to retain moisture, while its low growing form helps it cope with the impact of sand blown by strong coastal winds.

 The four-petalled flowers, 10 to 15mm across, are mauve, pinkish or occasionally almost pure white.